 Sold and unsold coupons of such raffle .

-A list of expenses made or to be made and the name and address of each business or person that has been or is to be paid.
+A list of raffle sales and expenses made or to be made and the name and address of each business or person that has been or is to be paid.

 The net profit derived from the raffle and how it has been or will be used.